NH Electric COOP.

 NHEC serves several communities throughout New Hampshire.
 Towns and cities in the co-op’s service area include:

-Visit our instant quote portal to receive a list of current market rates in this area and sign a contract with a new electricity provider.
+Visit our online shopping platform to receive a list of current market rates in this area and sign a contract with a new electricity provider.

 Compare NH Co-op Electric Rates at EnergyPricing.com

 Shopping for electric can feel challenging, but EnergyPricing.com makes the process simpler.
-With our reverse energy auctions, we invite providers to bid for your business.
+With our custom quotes, we invite providers to bid for your business.
 Supply companies know you want a low rate, so the bids will get lower and lower over time.

 Through our secure auction platform, you can watch companies submit their bids and see your rate options drop.
 When the auction ends, you can work with one of our energy advisors to understand your options.